 There is also a lot to do about the length of the meta description.
 In the article cited above about writing a good meta description, I will elaborate further on this.
 Most SEO plugins, unfortunately, give too much space, so your meta description eventually becomes too long.
 That is why I developed the SERP Snippet Preview Tool, which is stricter on that.

-About to you: did you already know this or did you still think that the meta description really weighed on your findability?
+About you: did you already know this or did you still think that the meta description really weighed on your findability?
 Let us know in a comment below.
 Questions are of course also welcome and I always answer them.